scottishgovernment/resources.mygov.scot/_design-essentials/images.md

 ---
 layout: default
-title:  "Typography"
+title:  "Images"
-summary: Typography is an important part of the Mygov brand.
+summary: Guidance on dealing with images
-parent: home
+parent: design-essentials
 ---

 Some content here.